SwissDataScienceCenter/renku-ui/README.rst

   limitations under the License.

 ================
- Renga-UI
+ Renku-UI
 ================

-**This is the development branch of Renga-UI, and should be considered highly volatile.**
+**This is the development branch of Renku-UI, and should be considered highly volatile.**

-The development branch of the Renga user interface contains a complete rewrite of the old ui which reflects the redesign of the Renga platform in general.
+The development branch of the Renku user interface contains a complete rewrite of the old ui which reflects the redesign of the Renku platform in general.

 Quickstart
 ----------

-The new Renga ui depends on a running instace of the development version of Renga being present (more precisely, it relies on  correctly preconfigured instances of gitlab and keycloak).
-Clone the main renga repository, checkout the development branch  and run `make start`.
+The new Renku ui depends on a running instace of the development version of Renku being present (more precisely, it relies on  correctly preconfigured instances of gitlab and keycloak).
+Clone the main renku repository, checkout the development branch  and run `make start`.
 The ui should now be available under `http://localhost`.